vscode-restructuredtext/docs/articles/prerequisites.rst

       pip install rstcheck

-   .. note:: If you prefer not to use linter, then this step is optional.
+   .. note:: If you prefer not to use rstcheck, then this step is optional.

 Related Resources
 -----------------